Khurnak Fort

-Though the ruined fort itself is not of much significance, it serves as a landmark denoting the middle of the Pangong Lake.
-The fort lies at the western edge of a large plain formed as the alluvial fan of a stream known as Chumesang, which falls into the Pangong lake from the north.
-The plain itself is called Ote Plain locally, but now generally called the Khurnak Plain.it is historical part of India but annexed by China after Indo-china war.It is part of Indian peninsula politically and geographically.
+Though the ruined fort itself is not of much significance, it serves as a landmark denoting the middle of Pangong Lake.
+The fort lies at the western edge of a large plain formed as the alluvial fan of a river called Changlung Lungpa, which falls into Pangong Lake from the north.
+The plain itself is called Ote Plain locally, but is now generally called the Khurnak Plain.

 Geography

-The Khurnak Fort stands on a large plain called Ot or Ote at the centre of the Pangong Lake on its northern bank.
+The Khurnak Fort stands on a large plain called Ot or Ote at the centre of Pangong Lake on its northern bank.
 In recent times, the plain has come to be called the "Khurnak Plain", after the fort.
-The plain divides the Pangong Lake into two halves: to the west is the Pangong Tso proper and to the east are a string of lakes called Nyak Tso, Tso Ngombo or other names.
+The plain divides Pangong Lake into two halves: to the west is the Pangong Tso proper and to the east are a string of lakes called Nyak Tso, Tso Ngombo, or other names.